hcorta/REW-electron-boilerplate/README.md

 Install dependencies (**`yarn`** *recommended*):

 ```
-yarn or yarn install
+yarn
 ```

+...and, you're ready to go!

 <br>

-After completing this steps, you will find the following project structure.
+The basic structure of the project is provided in the following way.
 No configuration needed, just the files you need to build your app.

 ```
 YOUR_PROJECT_NAME
 ├── config/
 │   ├── .babelrc
-│   ├── .eslintrc
+│   ├── .eslintrc           //List of rules used by JSHint to detect errors and potential problems in JavaScript.
 │   ├── postcss.config.js
 │   ├── webpack.dev.js
 │   └── webpack.prod.js